Mike Callahan

 Mike Callahan's complete guide to spring concrete pours — temperature management, mix design, curing, rain protection, and subgrade prep for residential crews.

 Residential concrete foundation costs rise 14% to $14.50/SF average.
-Regional breakdown, cost drivers, and strategies for builders to manage the foundation cost squeeze.
+Regional breakdown, cost drivers, and strategies for builders to manage the foundation.

 Residential framing labor rates hit $12.50/SF national average.
 Complete 2026 regional comparison with cost management strategies for residential builders.